ethyca/fides/README.md

 The 4 data privacy types are as follows:

+- Data Category - _What_ kind of data is it?
+- Data Use - _Why_ is it being used?
 - Data Subject - _Whose_ data is it?
-- Data Category - _What_ kind of data is it?
-- Data Use - _How_ is it being used?
+- Data Qualifier - _How_ is the data being protected?
-- Data Qualifier - How _identifiable_ is it?

 With these privacy data types defined, subsequent resources can now be defined within their scopes.
 Those subsequent resources comprise the second part of Fides, they are as follows: